Hosting and bandwidth provided by MacAce.net.

 However, for those interested only in a quick summary of the main differences of each iPhone and how to quickly differentiate them from one another, this Q&A can help.
 Each iPhone is differentiated primarily by design, features, performance, and operating system support and are externally identified -- at least collectively -- most easily by model number.

 Design & Model Number Differences

 Visual differentiation works well for the original iPhone (sometimes called the "1G" in reference to its generation or "2G" in reference to its networking capabilities), as it has a rounded silver-colored metal back with a plastic portion at the bottom.

-* These models share Model Numbers.
-Each can be uniquely identified with other identifiers, however.
+* These devices share Model Numbers.
+Each can be uniquely identified with other details.

 Other than the external housing, the first noticeable difference between all iPhone models is the display -- the original iPhone, iPhone 3G and iPhone 3GS models all have a 3.5" display with 320x480 resolution at 163 ppi and the iPhone 4 and iPhone 4S models have a 3.5" display with 960x640 resolution at 326 ppi, IPS technology for improved viewable angle, and LED-backlighting.

 Finally, the iPhone 5, iPhone 5c, and iPhone 5s models have a taller, but not wider, 4" display with 1136x640 resolution at 326 ppi, along with IPS and LED-backlighting.